 What are examples of procedures performed at Glover Family Medicine (GFM)?

-Examples of Procedures performed: Incision and Drainage of an Abscess (aka "boil"), Destruction of Precancerous Skin Lesions (Cryotherapy), Electrocardiograms (EKGs), Implantable Birth Control (Nexplanon) Insertion and Removal, Intrauterine Device (IUD) Placement and Removal, Joint Injections (e.g. Shoulder, Knee), Mole Removals, Skin Biopsies, Suturing (aka "Stitches"), Urinalysis, Wart Removal, Rapid strep testing, Rapid flu testing, Vaginitis Testing, Spirometry
+Examples of Procedures performed: Incision and Drainage of an Abscess (aka "boil"), Destruction of Precancerous Skin Lesions (Cryotherapy), Electrocardiograms (EKGs), Implantable Birth Control (Nexplanon) Insertion and Removal, Intrauterine Device (IUD) Placement and Removal, Joint Injections (e.g. Shoulder, Knee), Mole Removals, Skin Biopsies, Suturing (aka "Stitches"), Urinalysis, Wart Removal, Rapid strep testing, Rapid flu testing, Vaginitis Testing, Spirometry, EvexiPEL Hormone Pellets (pelleting for an added fee)

 Which lab does Glover Family Medicine (GFM) use?

-We use LabCorp for our blood draws most of the time and Quest Diagnostics some of the time.
-Quest has seven draw sites around Colorado Springs and surrounding communities.
+We can do most of our own blood draws and use Quest Diagnostics for our lab most of the time and LabCorp some of the time.
+Quest has several draw sites around Colorado Springs and surrounding communities.
 LabCorp also has several draw sites nearby.
-The closest draw site to Monument CO is the LabCorp located on the third floor inside of the Tri-lakes YMCA on Jackson Creek Parkway in Monument.
-We get our very best prices through our special quotes from LabCorp and Quest.
+We get our very best prices through our special quotes from Quest and LabCorp.
 If you have another lab that you prefer, we are happy to send your lab order to any lab company that you choose.
-Quest and LabCorp also do pick-ups at our location when we need to send out things like throat cultures, urine cultures, wound cultures, etc. Our pathology (ex: mole removal specimens) and cytology (ex: pap smear vials) are usually sent out to Colorado Springs Pathology and we have negotiated excellent prices there as well.
+Quest and LabCorp also do pick-ups at our location.
+Our pathology (ex: mole removal specimens) and cytology (ex: pap smear vials) are usually sent out to Colorado Springs Pathology or LabCorp and we have negotiated excellent prices as well.

 are the physicians and staff at glover family medicine comfortable caring for lgbtq individuals and couples?